The Ultimate Sourdough Roundup: Use It All, Bake It All

 - FAQs

-Core Uses: Loaves & Classic Bakes
+Core Uses for Sourdough Starter: Loaves & Classic Bakes

 When most people think of sourdough, they imagine a rustic boule with a deep golden crust and tangy, open crumb.
 And while that’s a cornerstone recipe, sourdough can be used for nearly every type of bread: